 Less is more at central city café Child Sister, storming onto the scene in late 2019 and now a popular brunch haunt.
 Designed by Jun Kim, Sydney-based architect and furniture designer, it champions the building’s natural form.
 Exposed beams, large windows and plant life give the space a natural feel.
 The curved wooden counter is equally eye-catching and functional.

 Arbour Woodfire Pizza

 As if Lyttelton wasn’t already the answer to urban chic, along came Arbour Woodfire Pizza.
 An old fishing boat is the centrepiece bar, while plants drip from every possible edge and surface.
 The architectural design by Catherine Ellen Goodwin invoked a sort of wooden greenhouse where pizza just happens to be made.
 The clear roof means plenty of natural light during the day and industrial lighting by night makes the whole place shine.

 What appears modest from the outside disguises regular culinary events and eclectic flavours.
 The interior at Gatherings is dotted with memorabilia and wine bottles from the various collabs the restaurant has hosted, paired perfectly with their impeccable seafood creations.

 Another Merivale stunner, Six Ounces is like a botanical hothouse at the heart of Merivale’s shopping area.
 Indoor places wherever they fit and vintage furniture create a homely environment, as do the charcoal drawings created by the owner’s mother.
-When the sun’s set, Six Ounces transforms into a classy place for a glass of wine.
+When the sun has set, Six Ounces transforms into a classy place for a glass of wine.

 New Regent St is already a stunning location, but gin gin have nailed the interior of their cocktail bar.
-Their space is elevated by a clever palatte of pastel and bold colours, textures and shapes.
+The space is elevated by a clever palatte of pastel and bold colours, textures and shapes.
 Bench seating, pendant lighting, and arched doorways – it’s all happening at gin gin.